astro-m2dx/astro-m2dx/packages/remark-astro-raw-mdx/README.md

 This package is a [`remark`](https://github.com/remarkjs/remark/blob/main/doc/plugins.md) plugin to add the raw markdown content to the frontmatter of your MDX files in the context of [Astro](https://docs.astro.build/en/guides/integrations-guide/mdx/#remarkplugins) site generation.

-In Astro MDX files do not carry the raw MDX content anymore, once you import them.
+Astro MDX files do not carry the raw MDX content anymore, once you import them.
 With this plugin you can access the raw content in the frontmatter `mdx` property.

 ## When should I use this?

-If you want to have access to the raw MDX content while generating your pages.
+If you want to have access to the raw MDX content while generating your Astro pages.

 ## Install